Fall Finance Forum 2024: CRE Set For Capital Boost in 2025

 Rapaport said commercial property accessed clean energy (C-PACE) loans, which North Bridge has become a leading lender in, can play a crucial role in filling a capital stack for a number of deals in need of financial assistance.
 She noted that C-PACE, in addition to being used for construction or renovations projects, can be utilized to give borrowers or lenders credit for improvements already done with the property, from a three-year look-back from the initial temporary certificate of occupancy (TCO).

-“If the TCO was within the last three years, you can get passive lending dollars to date that can be used for a myriad of options, including paying down the lender and covering debt service reserves,” Rapapport said.
+“If the TCO was within the last three years, you can get passive liquidity dollars to date that can be used for a myriad of options, including paying down the lender and covering debt service reserves,” Rapaport said.
 “We can actually be a meaningful part of the stack or that little bit that needs to help get the project back on track and provide time in a way that’s better effective for both the borrower and lender.”

-The next panel, titled “Appetites in a Changing Market: Discussions With Leading Lenders & Investors,” — moderated by Mark Fawer, partner at Greenspoon Marder — focused on the collective appetites of lenders in a changing market, where leading lenders told the audience where they like to play in the current CRE landscape.
+The next panel, titled “Appetites in a Changing Market: Discussions With Leading Lenders & Investors” — moderated by Mark Fawer, partner at Greenspoon Marder — focused on the collective appetites of lenders in a changing market, where leading lenders told the audience where they like to play in the current CRE landscape.

 Philip Adkins, head of U.S. real estate debt originations at Barings, emphasized that as multifamily continues to “price to perfection,” his firm has moved toward other asset classes, notably industrial, where it can achieve outsize yields.

-“We’re seeing in your basic warehouse and industrial deals, you’re able to achieve from 25 to 50 basis points spread premium over your traditional multifamily, and especially [in the industrial space], we really love the cold-storage sector,” said Adkins, who added that passion goes for both existing and new development.
-“We’re also dabbling into the industrial outdoor storage sector for the past 12 months.
+“We’re seeing in your basic warehouse and industrial deals, you’re able to achieve from 25 to 50 basis points spread premium over your traditional multifamily, and, especially [in the industrial space], we really love the cold-storage sector,” said Adkins, who added that that passion goes for both existing and new development.
+“We’re also dabbling in the industrial outdoor storage sector for the past 12 months.
 We see that as a very interesting sector and the same place you can achieve 50 to 60 basis points outsize yields [over traditional multifamily].”

 Abbe Franchot Borok, managing director and head of U.S. debt at BGO, admitted that she expects her firm’s capital deployment in 2025 and 2026 to be more diverse than it has been over the last 12 months, when more than 80 percent of BGO’s book was invested into multifamily and industrial.

-“We’re beginning to see opportunities in other asset classes that make sense, whether that’s retail, or cold storage, we like the niche asset classes that are benefiting from demographic or technological tailwinds,” she said.
+“We’re beginning to see opportunities in other asset classes that make sense — whether that’s retail, or cold storage, we like the niche asset classes that are benefiting from demographic or technological tailwinds,” she said.
 “But it’s hard to not look at residential and industrial space, and see that continue to be an anchor of our portfolio.”

 The conversation then turned to the looming maturity wall of CRE debt that has been forecasted to reach $1 trillion by the end of 2024.
 Adkins tried to temper fears by noting that there’s been a $300 billion carryover of debt from 2023 into this year, and that if the entire debt origination market is expected to achieve between $500 billion and $600 billion of originations by the end of 2024, that means there will be another $300 billion carried over into next year.